Courses for Non-Majors

 This course will examine the roots, progression, and current trends in Queer Theatre.
 Students will explore the topic through the eyes of its diverse communities: activists, writers, and performers.
 Beginning with the late 1960s/early 1970s in NYC, this course is not a history course, but rather a course that places focus on the performance and the people, using the history as a framework for the works’ cultural, political, and social relevance.

 They have a class about that?!?
-Though the status of Drag in contemporary culture has been heightened by the success of RuPaul’s Drag Race, few people realize what long and rich history there is in transgender performance.
+Though the status of Drag in contemporary culture has been heightened by the success of RuPaul’s Drag Race, few people realize what long and rich history there is in drag performance.
 It’s not all about lip-syncing, flawless makeup and rhinestones.
-In class we talk about the social structure throughout history and how it affected the role of transgender performance, but perhaps most impactful for the students are our guest lectures.
-We have different drag performers whose experience includes everything from performing in the original Broadway production of La Cage Aux Folles to long time Night Club entertainers and even one of the stars of RuPaul’s Drag Race Season 7!.
+In class we talk about the social structure throughout history and how it affected the role of drag performance, but perhaps most impactful for the students are our guest lectures.
+We have different drag performers whose experience includes everything from performing in the original Broadway production of La Cage Aux Folles to long time Night Club entertainers and even one of the stars of RuPaul’s Drag Race Season 7!
 These individuals open their hearts and share their history with the class, allowing them to see beyond the surface and understand the triumphs and the challenges faced by drag performers.

 - THE 3383- Taboo Theatre: Sex and Violence on Stage